Dental Sleep Medicine

 Porcelain veneers and porcelain crowns are used to restore the shape and color of your teeth.
 They are fabricated with one concept in mind, to match your adjacent teeth in shape, color, and fit.
 We support our local economy and have most of your crowns and veneers made locally by an amazing artist/technician down the street from our office.

-The temporomandibular joint is a hinge that connects your jaw to your skull.
+The temporomandibular joint connects your jaw to your skull.
 TMD is a condition that causes pain in your jaw.
 Dr. Keller has procedures that can help with TMD pain.
-Dr. Keller earned a Master of Science Degree focusing on TMJ, sleep, and orofacial pain from USC and is now an assistant professor in the TMJ facial pain department.
+Dr. Keller earned a Master of Science Degree focusing on TMJ, sleep, and orofacial from USC and is now an assistant professor in the TMJ facial pain department.

 If you’re interested in getting help, fill out the TMJ Evaluation form by clicking on the link below…